seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Why, fool?

 **Fool**
-Why, for taking one's part that's out of favour:
+Why, for taking one's part that's out of favor:
 nay, an thou canst not smile as the wind sits,
 thou'lt catch cold shortly: there, take my coxcomb:
 why, this fellow has banished two on's daughters,